 In the UK, modern registration plates use the Charles Wright font, and each character should be 3⅛ inch high.
 While the older, now classic vehicles were 3½ inches high, considerably larger.

 Pre ~1960, whenever a Dealership sold a new vehicle, and a pair of hand-painted number-plates were supplied; the choice of font or style was the preference of the local signwriter, so long as he followed the basic rules of size and spacing etc.

-Here we have used a derivative of the early font or style used by the famed “Ace” number-plate manufacturer in the 1950’s.
-Each character is 3½ inches high by 2½ inches wide with the correct spacing and borders.
+Unfortunately there is no current font that matches what was used in the 40 and 50’s.
+So Arne created his own derivative of the early font or style that was used by the famed “Ace” number-plate manufacturer from the 1950’s.
+Each character is 3½ inches high by 2½ inches wide, with the correct spacing and borders.

 Interestingly, when studying the top serif of the number One (1), and the drop line of the letter G, research on these shows that these details were either included (serif) or omitted (sans serif), this decision was down to the signwriter.
 Arne normally includes the serif on the number One (1 rather than l).

 Motorcycles use a scaled-down version as their plates are normally smaller.

 Please note that all number-plates are supplied as classic vehicle ‘Show Plates’.

 Here is a link to a video of Arne working with his brushes.